MrBomber0x001/MrBomber0x001.github.io/_posts/2022-10-19-tsql-transaction-processing1.md

 However, using `RAISERROR()` will not affect `XACT_ABORT`.
 So the output will be an error which will be shown to the user and the transcation will take place.

-2. So microsoft recommend using `THROW` instead because it will affect XAACT_ABORT and the transaction will be rolledback in addition to the error message that will be shown to the user
+2. So Microsoft recommend using `THROW` instead because it will affect XAACT_ABORT and the transaction will be rolled back in addition to the error message that will be shown to the user
 ```

 ### XACT_STATE